dankamongmen/notcurses/TERMINALS.md

 correct for your shell, and that the terminfo database entry keyed by this variable be up-to-date.
 Furthermore, for 24-bit TrueColor, it is necessary to either use a `-direct` variant of your terminfo entry, or to declare `COLORTERM=24bit`.
-The latter instruct Notcurses to use 24-bit escapes regardless of advertised support.
+The latter instructs Notcurses to use 24-bit escapes regardless of advertised support.
 If you define this variable, and your terminal doesn't actually support these sequences, you're going to have a bad time.